Leadenhall Market

-Leadenhall Market is a covered market in London, located on Gracechurch Street but with vehicular access also available via Whittington Avenue to the north and Lime Street to the south and east, and additional pedestrian access via a number of narrow passageways.
+Leadenhall Market is a covered market in London, England, located on Gracechurch Street but with vehicular access also available via Whittington Avenue to the north and Lime Street to the south and east, and additional pedestrian access via a number of narrow passageways.

 It is one of the oldest markets in London, dating from the 14th century, and is located in the historic centre of the City of London financial district.

 History

 The market dates from the 14th century and is said to derive its name from Leather-hall, though it is disputable.
 The early history of Leaden Hall involves the Mayor (1446), Simon Eyre.
 According to John Stow, "Eyre, a draper built Leaden Hall for a common garner of corn for the use of this city".